aashiikhannaa/2025-Layoffs-A-Personal-Tableau-Project-/README.md

 ## Dependencies & Requirements

 - Tableau Desktop (version 2025.1.2 recommended) or Tableau Public for opening and interacting with the workbook
-- Python environment used for preprocessing (code not included in this repo but preprocessing steps are described above)
+- Python environment used for preprocessing (Jupyter Notebook)

 ---